Atrovent

 Do not take Atrovent if you are:

-If you are not sure whether the above contraindications apply to you, speak to your doctor.
+If you are unsure whether the above contraindications apply to you, consult your doctor.

 Speak to your doctor before Atrovent if you: